harshasomisetty/bridge-to-csv/README.md

 # Bridge to CSV Exporter

-A TypeScript utility to export LayerZero bridge transactions to CSV format.

-## Description

 This tool fetches transaction data from the LayerZero API for a specific OApp and converts it into a CSV file.
 Each transaction record includes:

 - Timestamp